spring-projects/spring-ai/spring-ai-ollama/README.md

 </dependency>
 ```

-then create an client and use generate response:
+then create a client and use generate response:

 ```java
 var ollamaClient = new OllamaClient("http://127.0.0.1:11434", "llama2",